aikuma/aikuma/BOLDApp/README.txt

   - There is a faulty configuration line in build.xml?
 Remove that line entirely (Florian tried to avoid this solution, but this seems to be the way to go).
   - The phone refuses the app?
 Remove all traces of any old BOLD apps ("Uninstall Application").
   - Having trouble to start the app?
 Remove the "bold" directory on the SD card.
+  - On "Failure [INSTALL_FAILED_ALREADY_EXISTS]" or "Failure [INSTALL_PARSE_FAILED_INCONSISTENT_CERTIFICATES]" try to find the application.
+It is probably named "au.com.unimelb.boldapp".
+If you can't find it, just find anything with "boldapp" in the name.
+  - If all else fails, reboot the phone.
+It does not uninstall cleanly.
+A reboot cleans the state.

 Tagging
 -------